Kennebec Land TrusT

 The Kennebec Land Trust (KLT) is seeking summer interns to work on trail maintenance and construction, land conservation projects, invasive plant control, educational programming, and general office work such as writing press releases and sending out mailings.
 Interns will have the opportunity to assist with environmental education programs at the Vaughan Woods & Historic Homestead http://vaughanhomestead.org/.

 Optional Independent Research Opportunities: In addition to our Summer Internship Program, KLT provides opportunities for students to conduct independent research focused on wildlife and plant ecology, land use history, and conservation and resource management.
 Students can work with an advisor from their college or university on their independent projects and will be asked to submit a short summary of their research to KLT upon completion of their project.
 This summer we are specifically looking for students to conduct projects focused on:

 1) enhancing wildlife habitat in managed forestlands 2) changes in land ownership in central Maine during the Great Depression 3) voluntary conservation landowner agreements 4) invasive plant ecology and control 5) the agricultural land use history of inland Maine islands 6) the economic and conservation benefits of local wood economies.

 In addition to these topics, we welcome other project proposals.

 Students' studies have the potential to enhance KLT's educational offerings, and to inform property management plans and our Strategic Conservation Plan.

 Rate of pay: KLT will provide a modest stipend.
 Interns and students conducting independent research projects are encouraged to apply for grant funding or work study funds from their college or university to compensate their time with KLT.
 KLT will provide mileage at IRS rate for summer interns.
-Some housing opportunities are available.
+Free housing is included.